-You can surmise the challenges interpreters face when they are called upon to interpret humor.
+You can surmise the challenges interpreters face when they interpret humor.
 As most people know, humor is almost untranslatable.

-You might have even heard that ''humor does not travel well'' from other interpreters.
-Even humor in written texts could get lost in translation.
-In this context, we can say that translators have more time to digest the humorous line and find the best way to transpose it into another language.
+You might have even heard that ”humor does not travel well” from other interpreters.
+Even humor in written texts sometimes goes lost in translation.
+In this context, we can say that translators have more time to digest the humorous line.
+The time ensures they find the best way to transpose it into another language.

 This is not a luxury that interpreters have.
 Time is very important to them.
-Moreover, what are culturally acceptable jokes in one culture might not be accepted kindly (and humorously) in another culture.
+Moreover, culturally acceptable jokes in one culture can offend members of another culture.

 In some cases, interpreters should know how to improvise in order to deliver the joke.
-Or the interpreter can just let the joke slide and briefly tell the audience what has been said; as there will be times that there is no need to translate the joke.
+Or the interpreter can just let the joke slide and briefly sum it up; as there will be times that there is no need to translate the joke.
 Being tactful is also an essential trait that a professional should exercise in such situations, as this will help overcome these daily challenges interpreters face.

-It's definite that there are many challenges interpreters face every day while on the job.
+It’s definite that there are many challenges interpreters face every day while on the job.
 It will help if the interpreter prepares fully for the task ahead.
-It is all right to ask questions about the technical facilities.
+And asking questions about the technical facilities is okay!